2023 North Indian Ocean cyclone season: Severe Cyclonic Storm Midhili

+Severe Cyclonic Storm Michaung

+In late November, a low-pressure area crossed into the Bay of Bengal from the Gulf of Thailand.
+On 1 December, the IMD said that a depression that had formed in the South Andaman Sea.
+It was expected to move towards the northwest and strengthen in the Bay of Bengal.
+On 2 December 2023, the system intensified into a deep depression when it was located about 440 km east-southeast of Puducherry.
+Shortly after that, it intensified into a cyclonic storm, and was assigned the name Michaung.
+As the storm approached the coast, heavy rain and strong winds battered the affected areas.
+Chennai, the capital of Tamil Nadu, experienced the worst rains in over 100 years, causing widespread flooding and disrupting daily life.
+More than 9,000 people were evacuated from low-lying coastal areas as a precautionary measure.
+According to the IMD, it moved almost directly northwards along the coastline, and on 5 December, the storm made landfall between Nellore and Machilipatnam in Andhra Pradesh, bringing heavy rains, fierce winds and storm surges, inundating coastal villages.
+Cyclone Michaung weakened as it moved inland, gradually losing strength.

+The storm's impact was particularly severe in Nellore, Prakasam and Guntur districts, where severe damage to agriculture and infrastructure was reported.

+Other system

+Under the influence of another cyclonic circulation, a low-pressure area formed over the northeast Bay of Bengal on 9 June, coalescing into a well-marked low-pressure area later that day.
+Simultaneously, the JTWC would report that the system became Tropical Cyclone 03B after its low-level circulation center became fully exposed within its disorganized convection.
+The system would weaken, becoming a low-pressure area over Bangladesh the next day, resulting in the IMD issuing their last advisory.
+The JTWC would issue its last bulletin on the system on 03:00 UTC on 10 June.

 Storm names

 Within this basin, a tropical cyclone is assigned a name when it is judged to have reached cyclonic storm intensity with winds of 65 km/h.
 The names were selected by a new list from the Regional Specialized Meteorological Center in New Delhi by mid year of 2020.
 There is no retirement of tropical cyclone names in this basin as the list of names is only scheduled to be used once before a new list of names is drawn up.
 Should a named tropical cyclone move into the basin from the Western Pacific, then it will retain its original name.
-The next eight available names from the List of North Indian Ocean storm names are below.
+The names which were used for the 2023 season are listed below.

 Season effects

 This is a table of all storms in the 2023 North Indian Ocean cyclone season.
 It mentions all of the season's storms and their names, duration, peak intensities according to the IMD storm scale, damage, and death totals.
 Damage and death totals include the damage and deaths caused when that storm was a precursor wave or extratropical low.
 All of the damage figures are in 2023 USD.